Multi-Step First: A Lightweight Deep Reinforcement Learning Strategy for Robust Continuous Control with Partial Observability: Analysing and Improving Robustness to Partial Observability

-To understand why PPO is better than TD3 and SAC in terms of handling POMDP, we revisit their policy and value function optimization introduced in Section \ref{sec:background}.
-One prominent difference among them is that PPO uses multi-step bootstrapping with $n>1$ while TD3 and SAC use $1$-step bootstrapping.
-Specifically, PPO uses $\lambda$-return defined in Eq. \ref{eq:ppo_lambda_return}, which is a weighed average of $n$-step returns where $n\in[1,T-t-1]$, to calculate the advantage $A^{\pi_{\varphi_k}}(o_t,a_t)$ of taking action $a_t$ in observation $o_t$.
-However, TD3 and SAC only use $1$-step bootstrapping to calculate their target Q-value as defined in Eq. \ref{eq:target_Q_TD3_and_SAC}.
+For \textbf{Diff \ref{diff_multistep_bootstrapping}}, PPO uses \lamreturn{} defined in \eqnref{eq:ppo_lambda_return}, which is a weighted average of $n$-step returns where $n\in[1,T-t-1]$, to calculate the advantage $A^{\pi_{\varphi_k}}(o_t,a_t)$ of taking action $a_t$ in observation $o_t$, and then uses the Monte-Carlo return defined in \eqnref{eq:ppo_monte_carlo_return} to update its state-value function.
+However, TD3 and SAC only use $1$-step bootstrapping to calculate their target Q-value as defined in \eqnref{eq:target_Q_TD3_and_SAC}.